What Is CBD Oil? Our Ultimate Guide

 Now that we’ve cleared up these terms, let’s answer some of the most common questions asked by first time CBD users.

-CBD oil, as you can see, is a complicated product, and the current CBD market can be compared to the Wild West.
-There is a lot of misinformation floating around and, of course, this causes a great deal of confusion.
+As you can see, CBD oil is a complicated product, and the current CBD market can be compared to the Wild West.
+There is a lot of misinformation floating around about CBD and, of course, this causes a great deal of confusion.

 One of the main points of confusion comes from the fact that the media often uses the term marijuana to refer to hemp and vice versa.
 This raises other issues, the most common of which are whether or not it causes a high or if it has any side effects.
-Let’s answer each of these questions in brief.
+Let’s answer each of these questions in brief, and dispel any doubts that you might have about CBD products.

 Does CBD Oil Get You High?

-No, it should not.
+No, CBD oil shouldn’t get you high.
 Properly produced CBD oil from hemp does not contain THC in high enough concentrations to cause a high.

 THC acts upon particular receptors in the brain, which changes brain chemistry and therefore alters consciousness.
 CBD does not trigger these receptors.
-In fact, it may actually prevent them from reacting to THC and thus minimize its effects.
+In fact, CBD might actually prevent them from reacting to THC and thus minimize its effects.

 CBD oils produced by some manufacturers can contain trace amounts of THC.
-Joy Organics products, however, are produced using a technology that extracts THC while leaving the other cannabinoids and terpenes intact.
+However, Joy Organics products, including CBD oils, are produced using a technology that extracts THC while leaving the other cannabinoids and terpenes intact.

 It’s important to note that all human bodies are different and, if taking extremely large amounts of a product, CBD may cause drowsiness.